alunodoisgte/prep/gmail/README.md

 # [⏪ Create Google Gmail Account](/README.md)

-> 🍎 Every participant in any SkilStak™ offering will need an email to
+> 🍎 Everyone as SkilStak™ needs a gmail account to
 > use.
 Under 13 we provide.
-13 and over the student needs to provide.
+Students 13 and over need to provide their
+> own.

 ![](/assets/gmail.png)